A lot of folks are curious about where an author gets book ideas.

 You don’t have to look far to figure out where inspiration came from for my third novel, Lead Me Home.

-Hi y’all!
-That’s me at the Dairy Barn at the Indiana State Fair last fall.
+This is me at the Dairy Barn at the Indiana State Fair.

-And here come the girls, moseying in as they do each morning and evening like clockwork for their twice-a-day milkings.
-They don’t have to be called in, they know the routine so well.
+And here come the cows, also lovingly referred to as, “the girls,” moseying in as they do each morning and evening like clockwork for their twice-a-day milkings.
+They don’t even have to be called or herded in, they know the routine so well.

 Occasionally they stop and stare at the obvious city girl taking pictures.

 Linger too long and they’ll try and kiss ya.

 Once they get to the barn, they mosey right up to the stanchions and wait to be milked, happy to have their burgeoning udders emptied and to have a bit of hay for a milking snack.

 They really are happy to be milked.

 The milk goes into the cooling tank in the next room, where it is stored until the milk tanker truck comes and takes it to the plant for processing into cheese and ice cream and YUM.

 Once they’re done with the milking, each girl gets her teats cleaned (if you’re a real farmer you don’t giggle at this phrase).
 Then she eases herself out of the stanchions and finds her way back out of the barn to where a hearty grain dinner awaits.